El Rushball and the Excellence in Broadcasting Network, serving humanity.

 It makes no sense to even us.

-But you know, they don't know what to do about it.
+But, you know, they don't know what to do about it.

-Because she was legitimately elected because of geography, all the Californians in the caucus, well, almost all of them voted for.
+All the Californians in the caucus, well, almost all of them voted for her.

 These are men who generally talk about moving the previous question more than moving the nation.